JasonZhangjc/Multi-agent/README.md

  2. Gurobi (Matlab API) (http://www.gurobi.com/)

 To run the project:
- 1. Go to ex directory
+ 1. Go to ex directory.
- 2. Run My_example_region.m or region.m
+ 2. Run My_example_region.m or region.m.
- 3. You can modify the "horizon" according to your demand
+ 3. You can modify the "horizon" according to your demand.

 This project is still under development.